-a.
-The activities listed below are controlled activities.
+- a.
+The activities listed below are controlled activities. - b.

-b.
 Discretion to impose conditions is restricted to the matters over which control is reserved in Rule 9.4.5, as set out in the following table.

-Activity / Activity specific standards The Council's control shall be limited to the following matters: C1 a.
-Comprehensive ongoing maintenance and management (which can include felling) a significant tree or group of trees listed in Appendix 9.4.7.1 in accordance with a Tree Maintenance and Management Plan (other than provided for as a permitted activity). of: i- a significant tree or group of trees listed in Appendix 9.4.7.1, except: A. when complying with permitted built form standards for the medium density residential zone (14.5.2) or high density residential zone (14.6.2) B. when required to meet an unobstructed outlook space standard C. when complying with controlled subdivision activities under 8.5.1.2 ii.
-Any qualifying matter tree listed in Appendix 9.4.7.1 Any application for this activity shall not be limited or publicly notified. a.
-All significant and exceptional trees z including qualifying matter trees, (both groups and individual) on the site(s) covered by the Tree Maintenance and Management Plan are included within the Plan. a.
+Activity Activity specific standards The Council's control shall be limited to the following matters: a.
+Comprehensive ongoing maintenance and management (which can include felling) in accordance with a Tree Maintenance and Management Plan (other than provided for as a permitted activity) of: a significant tree or group of trees listed in Appendix 9.4.7.1, except: A. when complying with permitted built form standards for the medium density residential zone (14.5.2) or high-density residential zone (14.6.2) B. when required to meet an unobstructed outlook space standard C. when complying with controlled subdivision activities under 8.5.1.2 Any qualifying matter tree listed in Appendix 9.4.7.1 a.
+All significant and exceptional trees, including qualifying matter trees, (both groups and individual) on the site(s) covered by the Tree Maintenance and Management Plan are included within the Plan. a.
 Rule 9.4.5 a. - h.